How to Make Bi-Weekly Mortgage Payments

-The magic of the bi-weekly payment comes from the fact that there are 52 weeks in a year, thus you’d have 26 payments.
+The real magic of the bi-weekly payment comes from the fact that there are 52 weeks in a year, giving you 26 total payments.
 If you were to simply make two payments a month, that would be just 24 payments in a year, so actually, the bi-weekly method has you making two extra payments each year, which is the same as making one extra monthly payment.

 Things to Watch Out For

 Making bi-weekly payments is a very useful tool, but be careful of scams or special programs that claim they can do this for you.
 Some companies offer to convert your monthly mortgage payment into bi-weekly payments for a one-time fee of about $400.
 Run away from these offers.
 It shouldn’t cost you anything to make extra payments on your own loan.

 Also, make sure that making bi-weekly payments fits with your budget.
 If you're normally paid once a month, for example, you might be used to paying all your bills at once, versus spreading them out.
 And, if you're paid on a weekly basis, make sure that you're holding enough cash in reserve each week to make your next bi-weekly payment once it becomes due.